timescale/docs/use-timescale/schema-management/indexing.md

 You can use an index on your database to speed up read operations.
 You can create an index on any combination of columns, as long as you include the `time` column, for time-series data.
-TimescaleDB supports all table objects supported within PostgreSQL, including data types, indexes, and triggers.
+Timescale supports all table objects supported within PostgreSQL, including data types, indexes, and triggers.

 You can create an index using the `CREATE INDEX` command.
 For example, to create